SevenShepherd/SevenShepherd.github.io/_posts/2023-12-10-faith-obedience.markdown

 - 🍇 God says, *&ldquo;No, I tell you; but unless you repent, you will all likewise perish.&rdquo;* (Luke 13:3 ESV)
 - 🧑 Repentance does not merit salvation, salvation produces repentance.

 Repentance, obedience, and good works are all fruits of genuine saving faith.
 Fruits of already being saved; that's why we say they follow necessarily, because if the fruit isn't growing, the root is dead (Mt 3:10).
-I believe that no rational person could ever conclude that repentance is optional after reading the following evidences, and that is because we don't control the fruit bearing process, God does.
+I believe that no rational person could ever conclude that repentance is optional after reading the following evidences, and that is because <span style="font-weight:bold;color:#800080;">we don't control the fruit bearing process, <span style="font-size:1.2em;">God does</span></span>.

 ## Raw Logical Conclusions